 #6 Reckless driving, including common dangerous habits

-#7 Failing to obey traffic signs and signals
+#8 Failing to obey traffic signs and signals

 Signs You May Be an Aggressive Driver

 It’s always your turn.
 When someone hesitates to go, you gun it like it is a yellow light (which is also dangerous and a serious no-no).
-It feels evident that the whole world is full of incompetent drivers.
+It seems to you that yielding is equivalent to losing a competition, and the whole world is full of timid and incompetent drivers.

-THE HORN is not an anger management tool.
+The horn is not an anger management tool.
 Good car horn etiquette is important to a calm, safe drive for you and others sharing the road.
 A safe, even assertive, driver will rarely use the horn.
 Occasionally, it is a friendly “hello” to a distracted driver.
 An aggressive driver will lay on the horn.

-LANE BLOCKING.
 Deliberately preventing someone from merging or changing lanes.
 This is particularly ironic since most aggressive drivers believe that blocking the passing lane should be a corporal offense.